Ex-Playboy model settles lawsuit over alleged Trump affair

 In August 2016, the tabloid's parent company, American Media Inc., paid McDougal $150,000 for the rights to her story about the alleged relationship, but the story never ran.

-Last month, McDougal filed a lawsuit in Los Angeles asking to invalidate the contract.
-The suit alleged Trump's attorney, Michael Cohen, was secretly involved in her discussions with AMI executives.
+Last month, McDougal filed a lawsuit in Los Angeles asking to invalidate the contract, which she said she was misled into signing.
+The suit alleged that the company didn't publish the story because AMI's owner, David Pecker, is "close personal friends" with Trump.
+It also charged that Trump's attorney, Michael Cohen, had inappropriately intervened and was secretly involved in discussions with AMI executives about the agreement.

 Federal agents raided Cohen's office and residence last week seeking any information on payments made in 2016 to McDougal and porn actress Stormy Daniels, according to people familiar with the investigation but not authorized to discuss it publicly.
 Daniels has said she had a sexual encounter with Trump in 2006.
 The search warrants also sought bank records, records on Cohen's dealings in the taxi industry and his communications with the Trump campaign, the people said.